Cha-OS/vsc-annotata/README.md

 ## Running the Sample

-- Run `npm install` in terminal to install dependencies
+- Run `yarn` in terminal to install dependencies
+- Open VSC for the `colabo-lab/vsc/vsc-annotata/Annotata.code-workspace` workspace
-- Run the `Extension` target in the Debug View.
+- Run the `AnnoTata Extension` target in the Debug View.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension in a new VS Code window